Lit-Eyes/Lit-Eyes/README.md

 - 👀 I’m interested in developing a coding and data analysis skillset.
 - 🌱 I’m currently learning python!
 Specifically, I'm learning about functional and object oriented programming.
 - 💞️ I’m looking to study with other beginners who could benefit from holding one another accountable.
-- 📫 How to reach me: Lit Eyes#8913 on Discord
+- 📫 How to reach me: Lit Eyes#8913 on Discord.
--

 - :bulb: Familiar with: HTML, CSS
 - :thinking: New to: Python, SQL, JS